 Central Washington University is one of six state-supported institutions offering baccalaureate and graduate degrees.
-The University has its own governing board, the Board of Trustees, with seven members appointed by the governor and approved by the state legislature.
+The University has its own governing board, the Board of Trustees, with eight members appointed by the governor and approved by the state legislature.
 Established in 1890 as Washington State Normal School by the first legislature to fulfill the intent of the Federal Statehood Enabling Act for the establishment and maintenance of its various institutions of higher education, it became Central Washington College of Education in 1937, Central Washington State College in 1961 and Central Washington University in 1977.

-Illuminating the seal of Central Washington University, the words Docendo Discimus, " by teaching we learn," remain today as in the past the cornerstone of the University's mission.
+Illuminating the seal of Central Washington University, the words Docendo Discimus, "by teaching we learn," remain today as in the past the cornerstone of the University's mission.
 The University is committed to teaching as the means to facilitate learning.
 All members of the university community support a relationship between teacher and student which makes them both partners in learning, scholarship, research, creative expression, and the application of knowledge to solve human and societal problems.

 As a comprehensive University, Central provides a quality education to students at the baccalaureate and master's degree levels.
 The University carries out this mission by fostering an environment which nurtures the physical, intellectual, social, and ethical development of each student.
 That environment is marked by small classes, residential and recreational programs, and a demonstrated concern for each student as an individual.